 - My journals.
 In addition to the spiral notebooks, I have a number of exercise books that are filed with my writing.
 They include my explorations of gratitude, my lists of successes, and the results of my research.
 They include my growth and my aspirations.

 - My blogs, tweets and shared story pieces.
 I maintain two blogs, “The 3 of ME” and “jots and thoughts”.
 The former is an exploration of where I once was, and my journey from there to here.
 The latter acts as an electronic Gratitude Journal and inspirational quote source.
 Together, the blogs remind me of the danger of being silent and the healing power of sharing.
 Twitter, Facebook and guest writing for other sites all enable me to share my story.
-My foolish goal is for someone to read my ramblings and be given the ray of hope I found in my moment of silence.
+My hope is that someone might read my ramblings and be given the ray of hope I found in my moment of silence.

 - My colouring books.
 I love to colour.
 I find the practice to be quite mindful.
 The colours reflect my mood but also help to change it.
 Colouring, like writing, allows me to explore my creative side, something I lost during too many years of blackness.

 My wellness toolbox is evolving.
 At present it’s housed in an, ironically, black tin but I plan to move it to a cardboard or wooden box covered with my “scribble” art.
-I will also find more memories to add to it.
+I’ll also find more memories to add to it.

 The wellness toolbox is simple in concept but massive in function.
-It is available to me, both at home or while I am mobile, to help me break an episode of distress before, in my case, it devolves into a destructive downward spiral.
-I can pick up a photo, or turn on an app, and take my mind to a safer place before any damage occurs.
+It’s available to me, both at home or while I’m mobile, to help me break an episode of distress before it devolves into a destructive downward spiral.
+I can pick up a photo, or click on an app, and take my mind to a safer place before any damage occurs.
 Better yet, in creating it, I was able to recount a host of memories I thought lost to me.
 That, on its own, is worth the effort in creating it.

 I thank you for allowing me to share this with you.
-I hope that you will find it inspirational and create your own wellness toolkit.
+I hope that you will find it inspirational and use it to create your own wellness toolkit.
 Please, share your results with me.
 I’d love to see and read about them.